Women's College Hospital's Ethics Program

 What else does the bioethicist do?

 The Bioethicist serves on the hospital’s Research Ethics Board and, from time to time, may supervise healthcare students.
-She assists with policy development and review as well as offer ethics education to health care practitioners.
+They assist with policy development and review as well as offer ethics education to health care practitioners.
 Educational formats can vary depending on the audience’s needs.
 For instance, interdisciplinary or discipline specific rounds, group or individual discussions, and formal presentations.
 All hospital staff and students are invited to make use of these services.

 How do I contact the bioethicist?